VarunC2022hs70032/blockchain-settlement-system/README.md

 This project is developed for academic purposes as part of BITS Pilani coursework.

-## 🤝 Contributing

-This is an academic project.
-For questions or discussions about the implementation, please contact the student through official academic channels.

-## 📞 Contact

 **Varun C**
 Campus ID: 2022HS70032
 Course: SESAP ZG569 - Blockchain Technologies & Systems
-BITS Pilani - Work Integrated Learning Programmes Division

 ---